 If you have thinning hair, a cropped cut might be the perfect solution.
 With a cut very close to your head, you can play with length in the front of your face —opting to go long or very short.
 We like this look with some bangs to balance out a long face.

 20. All-Over Curls

 Curls look incredible on long faces.
-The texture, depth and dimension can really bring out the features in your face as you embrace your natural texture.
-Use some Nexxus Styling Mousse Plus whose formula can provide your hair with volume and bounce.
+The texture, depth, and dimension can really bring out the features in your face as you embrace your natural texture.

 21. Side-Swept Bangs and Waves